mehrnooshh/CanadianWildlandFires_Python_Analysis/README.md

 For this project, the following Python libraries were used:
 + Pandas- for data analysis
 + Seaborn- for visualization
-+ Matplotlib - for visualization
++ Matplotlib- for visualization
 + Geopy- for calculating the distance of locations by latitude and longitude
-+ Json- for importing and working with geoJson files
++ JSON- for importing and working with geoJson files
 + Folium- for analyzing the location and geospatial data and creating interactive maps
 + Sklearn- for using machine learning algorithms like classification, regression, and clustering
 + Statsmodels- for time series analysis